Long-term orbital and rotational motions of Ceres and Vesta: Stability of the rotation axes

-The precession frequency, its diffusion and the variations of the obliquity are represented for Vesta in figure \ref{fig:alphastabvesta} with respect to the precession constant in the interval $\left[10:22\right]\arc$.
+The precession frequency, its diffusion, and the variations in the obliquity are represented for Vesta in figure \ref{fig:alphastabvesta} with respect to the precession constant in the interval $\left[10:22\right]\arc$.
 The frequencies of the resonances are in table \ref{tab:areadifvesta}.
-We identify the frequencies $2s_6-s_V\approx-13.09\arc$, $s_V-g_5+g_6\approx-15.62\arc$ and $-17.74\arc$, which are among the frequencies of the secular model.
+We identify the frequencies $2s_6-s_V\approx-13.09\arc$, $s_V-g_5+g_6\approx-15.62\arc$, and $-17.74\arc$, which are among the frequencies of the secular model.
 As for Ceres, we perform a frequency analysis of the quantities $n_x+in_y$ and $(n_x+in_y)/(1-e^2)^{3/2}$ to identify the remaining frequencies.
-We do not find them in the frequency analysis of $n_x+in_y$ but find in the one of $(n_x+in_y)/(1-e^2)^{3/2}$ the frequencies $-9.09\arc$, $s_7-(g_V-g_6)\approx-11.65\arc$, $s_V+(g_6-g_7)\approx-14.46\arc$, which can correspond to the areas identified in table \ref{tab:areadifvesta}.
+We do not find them in the frequency analysis of $n_x+in_y$, but in the frequency analysis of $(n_x+in_y)/(1-e^2)^{3/2}$ we find the frequencies $-9.09\arc$, $s_7-(g_V-g_6)\approx-11.65\arc$, $s_V+(g_6-g_7)\approx-14.46\arc$, which can correspond to the areas identified in table \ref{tab:areadifvesta}.
 As for Ceres, the variations of the eccentricity are responsible for the appearance of some resonances.
 The interval of frequency $\left[-11.16:-10.93\right]\arc$ in table \ref{tab:areadifvesta} does not correspond to any term of the frequency analysis.

-The resonance which has the most important effect in the vicinity of Vesta is the one with the frequency $-17.74\arc$.
-If the maximal obliquity increases by about $3\degree$, the minimal obliquity decreases by about $10\degree$.
+The resonance which has the most important effect in the vicinity of Vesta is that with the frequency $-17.74\arc$.
+If the maximum obliquity increases by about $3\degree$, the minimum obliquity decreases by about $10\degree$.
 The domain of the resonance with the frequency $2s_6-s_V\approx-13.09\arc$ is included in the uncertainty interval for the precession constant.
-We have observed in section \ref{sec:resultoblisymp} that for the value $\C=0.406$ of the normalized polar moment of inertia, the minimal obliquity decreases compared to the evolution of the obliquity for the other normalized polar moments of inertia.
+We have observed in section \ref{sec:resultoblisymp} that for the value $\C=0.406$ of the normalized polar moment of inertia, the minimum obliquity decreases compared to the evolution of the obliquity for the other normalized polar moments of inertia.
 We can see here that it is an effect of the resonance with the frequency $2s_6-s_V$.
-In this resonance, the minimal obliquity can decrease to $17.6\degree$ and the maximal obliquity can increase to $47.7\degree$.
+In this resonance, the minimum obliquity can decrease to $17.6\degree$ and the maximum obliquity can increase to $47.7\degree$.

 In figure \ref{fig:alphastabvesta}, we observe the diffusion for the precession constants computed with the paleorotation rate of the early Vesta determined by \cite{fu2014} and the physical parameters discussed in section \ref{sec:earlyvestaalpha}.
 The two giant impacts could then have put Vesta closer to the resonance with the frequency $2s_6-s_V$, which involves the crossing of two small resonances and could also have slightly increased the interval of variation of the obliquity.